 The modernized program advocates for smaller segmentation of an agency's environment to enforce security capabilities and controls closer to the data, applications, and systems they are protecting.
-Figure 3 shows how the deployment of TIC security capabilities changes in TIC 3.0.
+This approach also aligns with a zero trust approach.
+Figure 2 shows how the deployment of TIC security capabilities changes in TIC 3.0.
 TIC security capabilities are dispersed across the environment on multiple policy enforcement points (PEPs) rather than exclusively at the TIC access point, as in TIC 2.0.
 The PEPs consist of focused security capabilities based on the environment or location they are implemented.